kickaha2019/articles/Diary/2009/index.md

----
-blurb: We see the pyramids and Ephesus and Greece on our second cruise
+@blurb		We see the pyramids and Ephesus and Greece on our second cruise
----